-Intake Manifold Gasket Replacement
+Intake Manifold Gasket Replace

-- Replace the thermostat under the thermostat housing.
+- Replace the thermostat and gasket.

-- Install new engine coolant
+- Refill with new engine coolant